defx/UI5/README.md

 ### html

 The HTML function is a Tag Function that accepts an HTML Template Literal.
 It returns an [R5](https://github.com/defx/r5) template object, which is essentially a description of what needs to be rendered.
-You can use any JS logic you like here, as long as you return valid HTML...the only exception being event handlers, - you can bind any event to a node using `on-*` attributes, - the value you supply here should be a function that invokes the provided `dispatch` function to send an action ({ type, payload }) to the store reducer.
+You can use any JS logic you like here, as long as you return valid HTML.
+The only non-standard syntax is event handlers; bind any event to a node using `on-*` attributes, - the value you supply here should be a function that invokes the `dispatch` function to send a payload to a named handler.